 The Pre-Master’s will introduce you to your chosen path of either a graduate law education, or an education in business or comprehensive studies in the social sciences.
 Once you have achieved the level noted in your offer letter, your admission into a masters degree in a related subject area is guaranteed.

-To see these degrees, click on the ‘degrees’ tab at the top of the page.
+To see these degrees, click on the ‘progression degrees’ box at the side of the page.

 One core culture module: